sepehr-safari/nostr-deploy-cli/README.md

 Your site is now live at `https://npub1abc123....nostrdeploy.com`!

-**Note:** Each project directory has its own `.env.nostr-deploy` configuration file with its own Nostr identity.
+**Note:** Each project directory has its own `.env.nostr-deploy.local` configuration file with its own Nostr identity.
 This allows you to deploy different projects to different npub subdomains.

 ## 📋 Commands